HD Video Workflow in Linux

 Cinelerra will edit HDV files natively.
 Select Settings->Format and specify 1440x1080 as the resolution.

-Then open the HDV files.
+Then open the toc files.
 After you are done with editing, the project needs to be rendered.
 To do this create a small script called pipe-hd containing the following commands

 #!/bin/sh